-On behalf of the board (the "Board") of directors (the "Directors") of Metropolis Capital Holdings Limited (the "Company", and together with its subsidiaries, the "Group").
-I am pleased to present the annual report of the Group for the year ended 31 December 2021 (the "Reporting Period").
+On behalf of the board (the "Board") of directors (the "Directors") of Metropolis Capital Holdings Limited (the "Company", and together with its subsidiaries, the "Group"), I am pleased to present the annual report of the Group for the year ended 31 December 2023 (the "Reporting Period").

-The shares (the "Shares") of the Company were successfully listed on GEM of the Stock Exchange on 12 December 2018 (the "Listing Date").
+The shares (the "Shares") of the Company were successfully listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 12 December 2018 (the "Listing Date").
 The Group is headquartered in Shanghai and has been providing customised finance leasing, finance leasing advisory and factoring services to customers throughout the country over a decade.